100 Notable alumni of

 -

-Sohrab Ahmari is an American columnist, editor, and author of nonfiction books.
+Sohrab Ahmari is an Iranian-born American columnist, editor, and author of nonfiction books.
 He is a founding editor of the online magazine Compact.
 He is a contributing editor of The Catholic Herald, and a columnist for First Things.
-Previously, he served as the op-ed editor of the New York Post, a columnist and editor with The Wall Street Journal opinion pages in New York and London, and as a senior writer at Commentary.
+Previously, he served as the op-ed editor of the New York Post, an editor with The Wall Street Journal opinion pages in New York and London, and as a senior writer at Commentary.

 -